 Tania not only had the looks but the brains as well.
 She was able to provide a very entertaining pitch that was very memorable.
 The pitch began with her exaggerating the effects of PMS and her commenting that Kevin O' Leary suffers from PMS from time to time.
 This resulted in a chuckle from the sharks.

 The pitch went well until it came to the sales figures.
 Tania said she had $13,400.07 in sales in the last seven months.
-This did not impress the sharks at all with Kevin calling her the "princess of small numbers."
-She then defended herself saying it was a one woman show and she in in Shark Tank to seek expertise and additional resources.
+This did not impress the sharks at all, with Kevin calling her the "princess of small numbers."
+She then defended herself saying it was a one-woman show and she came on Shark Tank to seek expertise and additional resources.

 Aside from the low sales, the sharks did not like the name PMS Bites.
 Though they understand that it is part of the gimmick, they say that the name cuts off a significant portion of the market as it alienates the male demographic.